yazdadmf/iustz/README.md

 ### Gameplay Instructions:
 Here's how to start your adventure in our survival game:

-**1.**Launch the game and navigate the main menu to explore available options.
+1. Launch the game and navigate the main menu to explore available options.
-**2.**Choose "Explore" to begin your journey into the unknown.
+2. Choose "Explore" to begin your journey into the unknown.
 Traverse different locations, encounter diverse challenges, and collect valuable resources.
-**3.**Prepare for combat encounters by equipping your party members with weapons, armor, and healing items.
+3. Prepare for combat encounters by equipping your party members with weapons, armor, and healing items.
 Engage in strategic battles against enemies, using a variety of tactics to overcome tough opponents.
-**4.**Utilize the "Manage Party" option to view and customize your party composition, upgrade character abilities, and foster camaraderie among party members.
+4. Utilize the "Manage Party" option to view and customize your party composition, upgrade character abilities, and foster camaraderie among party members.
-**5.**Make wise decisions as you explore, interact with NPCs, and confront moral dilemmas.
+5. Make wise decisions as you explore, interact with NPCs, and confront moral dilemmas.
 Your choices will influence the outcome of your adventure and shape the destiny of your party.
-**6.**Visit shops to trade goods, acquire essential supplies, and upgrade your equipment.
+6. Visit shops to trade goods, acquire essential supplies, and upgrade your equipment.
 Spend currency wisely and seek out rare items to gain an edge in your quest for survival.
-**7.**Keep exploring, battling enemies, and overcoming challenges to uncover the secrets of the post-apocalyptic world and emerge as a resilient survivor.
+7. Keep exploring, battling enemies, and overcoming challenges to uncover the secrets of the post-apocalyptic world and emerge as a resilient survivor.

 # Fishing Minigame
 **Description:**